idok/eslint-plugin/README.md

 * Quick fixes for several rules
 * Support for custom eslint rules

+## Bundled plugin ##
+As of Intellij 14, a plugin based on this one was bundled into the IDE release by Jetbrains.
+What's the diffrence?
+This plugin support --fix option, quick fixes and other minor diffrances.
+Please make sure you are refferring to this one before opening an issue.

 ## Getting started ##
 ### Prerequisites ###
 * [NodeJS](http://nodejs.org/)